About

 SpaceX first, then NASA

-In the meantime, NASA may select our vehicle.
+In the meantime, NASA may select the vehicle.
 Consequently, from 2030 onwards, most of the rover’s operational time would be devoted to missions for the US space agency.
 Outside these missions, the rover would carry on its activities for private purposes.

 2030 : ON BOTH SIDES OF THE ATLANTIC